Akron/fastpfor-go/README.md

 }
 ```

-For sorted or time-series data, use delta encoding for better compression:
+For sorted data, use delta encoding for better compression:

 ```go
 // Monotonically increasing data benefits from delta encoding